AcademySoftwareFoundation/openexr/Contrib/Pixar/DtexToExr/README.txt

 account as well.

-Please see the files for additional comments, and the command "dtexToOdz" may be run with -h, --h, --help, or no arguments to print its usage.
+Please see the files for additional comments, and the command "dtexToExr" may be run with -h, --h, --help, or no arguments to print its usage.

 -Christopher Horvath, Aug 2012, Pixar